Reimagining the Liberal Arts

 - Humanities: literature, international language, primary texts, religious studies

-- Social Sciences: communication, psychology, gender studies, history, mass media
+- Social Sciences: sociology, communication, psychology, gender studies, history, mass media

 - Natural Sciences: human biology, genetics, kinesiology, math, physics, astronomy